hydephp/develop/docs/digging-deeper/customization.md

 ### Publishable Laravel & Package Configuration Files

 Since HydePHP is based on Laravel we also have a few configuration files related to them.
-You probably don't need to edit any of these unless you want to make changes to the application core.
+As you most often don't need to edit any of these, unless you want to make changes to the underlying application, they are not present in the base HydePHP installation.
+However, you can publish them to your project by running `php hyde publish:configs`.

 | Config File                                                                                                            | Description                                                             |
 |------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------|